davidtreth/rsgislib-landexplorer/README.md

 from my MSc course fieldtrips and a subset of a Landsat7 scene of mid-Wales.

 Update 09-05-16:
-there is now a wrapper script run_readLandCover.py that can do conversion to resized png files, extraction of geotags from geotagged images, and currently calls readLandCoverGRPs.py twice, once in the system context and once in miniconda (this should hopefully no longer be necessary if I've sorted out my miniconda installation...)
+there is now a wrapper script run_readLandCover.py that can do conversion to resized png files, extraction of geotags from geotagged images, and currently calls readLandCoverGRPs.py twice, once without specifying the scene (to generate the shapefiles of the points and areas around them), and once with it

 python run_readLandCover.py -i  <coords.csv> [-s <landsat_scene>] [-u <utmzone>] [--makepng] [--extractgeo]